Conscious travel has become a high priority of late.

 Where do you plan to go?
 How will you get there?
 Where will you stay?
 Many travel decisions are made before leaving home that have a direct affect on how sustainable your trip will be.
 Here are things to consider in the planning stage.

 - Avoid crowded destinations.
 Overtourism is a serious problem for many destinations.
 While tourists bring money to an economy, there is a tipping point where the strain on the infrastructure, damage to the environment, and imposition on locals' lives far outweighs the economic benefits.
 Whether you adjust the timing of your trip to avoid the crowds or choose another destination altogether, doing so will make for a better travel experience for you and will be better for your destination.
-Read How and Where to Travel to Avoid the Crowds and The Importance of Travel to Developing Countries.
+Read How and Where to Travel to Avoid the Crowds.

 - Plan to travel slowly.
 The more you move from one destination to another, from Paris to Nice for example, the more your travel demands of the country's infrastructure and the more emissions your travel is responsible for.
 Slow down, dig deep into a culture, and relax.
 It is good for everyone that way.
 Read Slow Solo Travel: Connecting to Yourself and the World.